 What you need to know

-In March 2020 the Government set up a COVID-19 support package including an initial NZD$600 million to support aviation.
-From this amount, $372 million has been committed to the International Air Freight Capacity (IAFC) scheme to ensure critical supplies could continue to flow to and from New Zealand.
+In March 2020, the Government established a COVID-19 support package including an initial NZD$600 million to support the aviation sector.
+From this amount, $372 million was committed to the International Air Freight Capacity (IAFC) scheme to ensure critical supplies could continue to flow to and from New Zealand.
 The IAFC ended in April 2021.

 To support domestic connectivity the Government allocated NZD$30 million to the Essential Transport Connectivity (ETC) Scheme for aviation initiatives and an additional NZD$20 million for an ETC non-aviation initiatives.